 While the Company's biological assets are within the scope of IAS 41 Agriculture, the direct and indirect costs of biological assets are determined using an approach similar to the capitalization criteria outlined in IAS 2 Inventories.
 They include the direct cost growing materials as well as other indirect costs such as utilities and supplies used in the growing process.
-Indirect labour for individuals involved in the growing and quality control process is also included, as well as depreciation on production equipment and overhead costs such as rent to the extent it is associated with the growing space.
+Indirect labour for individuals involved in the growing and quality control process is also included, as well overhead costs such as rent to the extent it is associated with the growing space.
 All direct and indirect costs of biological assets are capitalized as they are incurred and they are all subsequently recorded within the line item "inventory expensed to cost of sales" on the statement of loss and comprehensive loss in the period that the related product is sold.
-Unrealized fair value gain/losses on growth of biological assets are recorded in a separate line on the face of the statement of loss and comprehensive loss.
-Biological assets are measured at fair value less costs to sell on the statement of financial position.
+Unrealized fair value gain/losses on growth of biological assets are recorded in a separate line on the face of the statement of loss and comprehensive loss to sell on the statement of financial position.